HiraStanley/HiraStanley/README.md

 - **EarlySignal: GeoHealth Outbreak Monitor**
   Led a capstone team to build a mobile-ready conversational agent for real-time illness reporting and geotagged outbreak alerts.
 Designed and deployed agent-based orchestration and end-to-end pipelines for public health monitoring.

+- **Assessing AI's Impact on Jobs with NLP**
+  Processed 200K+ news articles on AI’s impact on jobs using regex text cleaning, BERTopic clustering, and spaCy NER for entity extraction, combined with Hugging Face Transformer-based sentiment classification to uncover industry trends and behavioral insights.
 ---

 ## 💻 Technical Skills